Satoshi's Net Worth

 Those 50 BTC were sent to Finney one day after his now famous Tweet, which simply stated 'Running bitcoin'.
-50 BTC at 2020 prices is around $440,000, and we can start to see how much value Satoshi was creating, in retrospect, as one of the first and at some times only bitcoin miners on the network.
+50 BTC at 2021 prices is around $2.5 million, and we can start to see how much value Satoshi was creating, in retrospect, as one of the first and at some times only bitcoin miners on the network.

 Even if you exclude the Bitcoin Cash and other coins that Satoshi’s Bitcoin would have collected from forks in the past few years, 1 million BTC is worth a lot of money these days.

-That is around 50 times the current market cap of Bitcoin, and at that point one bitcoin would be worth around half a million dollars.
-Satoshi would become close to five times richer than Jeff Bezos.
+That is around 50 times the current market cap of Bitcoin, and at that point, one bitcoin would be worth around half a million dollars.
+Satoshi would become close to twice as rich as Jeff Bezos.

-If Bitcoin grows even more than gold, and becomes global reserve currency, then Satoshi could well be the first trillionaire on earth.
+If Bitcoin grows even more than gold and becomes a global reserve currency, then Satoshi could well be the first trillionaire on earth.
 That’s if Elon Musk or some other entrepreneur doesn’t get their first.

-Satoshi created Bitcoin, and was well aware that it is not a fully anonymous financial system.
-Satoshi compromised on anonymity in order to implement a fully decentralized system.
-The research of Sergio Lerner highlights that the data connected to transactions, mining and bitcoin wallets in general is permanent.
+Satoshi created Bitcoin and was well aware that it is not a fully anonymous financial system.
+Satoshi compromised on anonymity to implement a fully decentralized system.
+The research of Sergio Lerner highlights that the data connected to transactions, mining, and Bitcoin wallets in general is permanent.

-It’s likely that Satoshi has chosen to not spend his Bitcoin for a reason.
-Or perhaps the creator of Bitcoin is in fact already dead.
-Part of the strength of Bitcoin is that there is currently no single point of failure, no CEO, no board of directors.
+Satoshi has likely chosen not to spend his Bitcoin for a reason.
+Or perhaps the creator of Bitcoin is already dead.
+Part of the strength of Bitcoin is that there is currently no single point of failure, no CEO, and no board of directors.

 If Satoshi suddenly reveals themselves to be alive or active it will be international news.
 It will also be interesting to see how markets will react if Satoshi starts selling off some of that BTC.